Iodine Strong (lugol's) Coupons & Savings Card – Discount Prices from $1.01

 Lugol's iodine should not be taken by individuals who have an allergy to iodine or any of the components in the solution.
 It is also contraindicated for those with hyperthyroidism, as it can exacerbate the condition.
 Pregnant or breastfeeding women should avoid it unless specifically directed by a healthcare provider, due to potential effects on the fetus or infant.
 Additionally, individuals with dermatitis herpetiformis or hypocomplementemic vasculitis should avoid using Lugol's iodine.
 It is important for anyone considering this supplement to consult with a healthcare professional to ensure it is safe for their specific health conditions.

-What are the hazards of lugol's solution?
+What are the benefits of taking lugol's iodine?